Nomad-Media/samples-python/movies/movie_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Renames a content group.](ref:renamecontentgroup)
+> For more information about the API call used go to [Rename Content Group](ref:rename-content-group)

 ## Share Movie Group with User